You are seriously thinking about buying a Sapling Evaporator, but you have a few questions. Chances are, the answers are below!

 Almost completely!
-All new Sapling owners must install the stack and ball valve.
-That involves six self-tapping screws, pipe tape (provided) and opposable thumbs (BYO).
-Saplings that are shipped will also need to have their legs attached with the bolts, nuts and lock washers provided.
-Directions come with and are also here.
+All new Sapling owners must install the legs, the stack and a ball valve.
+That involves six self-tapping screws, pipe tape (provided) and eight bolt assemblies, all provided.
+Installation directions come with each Sapling and are also here.

 What tools should I have on hand for assembly?

-A power-drill with Philips-head attachment installed should do it.
-A note for the apocalypse: it is possible to assemble a Sapling with nothing but a Philips-head screwdriver, but it’s not fun.
+A power-drill with Philips-head attachment installed for the self-tapping screws and a wrench for tightening bolts should do it.
 Self-tapping screws don’t require drilling—although some folks prefer to pre-drill—but do pair well with power tools.

 Is the Sapling portable?